moliver28/research-handbook/content/handbook/support/knowledge-base.md

      For content specific to our US Government product offerings.
 1. Fill out the template with the content you'd like to contribute.
 Focus more on the technical content, while following the style and content guide in the template as closely as you can.
-1. Create the merge request as a **draft**.
+1. Create the merge request using the `Knowledge Base Article` template.
 1. Assign reviewers:
    - If timeliness is important, assign a Staff Support Engineer or Support Manager for review.
    - Otherwise, assign a KB editor: currently @irisb or @weimeng-gtlb.
-1. Create an entry in the CODEOWNERS file that includes you as a maintainer.
+1. Create an entry in the [CODEOWNERS](https://gitlab.com/gitlab-com/support/support-pages/-/blob/master/.gitlab/CODEOWNERS) file that includes you as a maintainer.

 ### Publishing a KB article